theLaborInVain/kdm-manager-api/README.md

 ## Deploy

+**Important!** At the time of the 1.0.0 release of the API, the install files have some hard-coded paths, e.g. `/home/toconnell` and similar.
+Deploying the API as a different user will require the modification of these files!

 In order to deploy, **perform the steps above under _Installation instructions_ first**, then navigate to the project's root directory and run the `install.sh`